jacobwgillespie/dotfiles/README.md

 ## Software

-The `Brewfile` installs most all of the software and applications I have installed on my Mac.
-I typically also install:
+The `Brewfile` installs all of the software and applications I have installed on my Mac, including Homebrew formulae, Homebrew casks, and Mac App Store applications.

-- App Store
-  - Lungo
-  - Microsoft Office 365
-  - Pixelmator
-  - Reeder
-  - Things
-  - Tweetbot
-  - Xcode

 ## Structure